jacky776690g60/ESP32-Cam-Vision/README.md

-Espressif is <u>C-Based</u>, so use `main.c` is more straight forward and comform to the default way.
+Espressif is <u>C-Based</u>, so using `main.c` is more straight forward and comform to the default way.
 In this project, I use command line and VSCode to build the project.
 (Also don't need the ESP-IDF extension.
 It is optional.)

-You can also use Arduino IDE to build staff with ESP32.
+You can also use Arduino IDE, or VSCode's extension to build staff with ESP32.

 <img alt="sample1" src="samples/sample1.png" width="500" height="500"/>